Priyanka-2027/Banker-s-Algorithm-Simulator/README.md

 1. Enter the number of processes and resources
 2. Input the available resources
 3. Fill in the allocation and need matrices
-4. Click "Run Algorithm" to see the results
+4. Click "Run Algorithm" to see the results.
 5. Follow the step-by-step execution to understand how the algorithm works

 ## Building for Production